Moosalp (Col de Moos)

 4 (5) 3 (5)

-How to get there It is a long way from down the Valais (Wallis) valley in Switzerland from Turtmann (628m) via Unterbäch (1221m) and Bürchen (1283m) to the pass.
-One could also climb directly up from Visp (652m) via Bürchen on a more consistently steep climb.
+One could also climb directly up from Visp (653m) and above Bürchen on a more consistently steep climb.
 Through Bürchen it is really steep for some time with up to 16-17%, but then it becomes a little easier again up in the woods.
 There is also an alternative road to climb from Visp via Zeneggen (1367m), where you pass by another small pass (Loch (1523m)).
-The eastern side from Stalden (868m) is more evenly steep, with serpentines all the way up.
-The road is not marked as fully paved on some maps, but most roads up in the mountainsides in Wallis that look unpaved in (for example) Michelin’s maps are in fact mostly tarmacced these days.
-It is a good, but narrow road.
+The eastern side from Stalden (867m) is more evenly steep, with serpentines all the way up.
+Here you can choose the slightly shorter road using the tunnel half-way up or take the longer main road.

 Map